-Basic first aid training will be provided during the manager and coaches meeting, which will occur before April 1, 2023.
+Basic first aid training will be provided during the manager and coaches meeting.

 Requirement 7) Check Field Conditions: Require coaches/umpires to walk fields for hazards before practices and games.

 Field inspections are required before each game and practice in accordance with the Field and Game Safety Checklist in this safety plan.